Namdrib/java-minesweeper/src/main/java/minesweeper/gameio/README.md

 8 8
 9 9
 ```
-This describes a game whose mines follow a straight diagonal from bottom-left to top-right.
+This describes a game whose mines follow a straight diagonal from the top-left to bottom-right.

 ## \*Game
 The "\*Games()" set of functions handles reading/writing a a file describing the complete game state.
 Like the "\*Mines()" set of functions, it must contain: